 Supplies You’ll Need for the Belle Dress Up Costume

-My entire JoAnn’s bill for this Belle dress up apron was a whopping $23 (we already had the $3 apron) and if I would do it again, I would make the roses from felt.
-That would bring the total down to about $19 (including the apron) – that makes this a fun and frugal craft for Halloween or dress up.
+My entire craft store bill for this Belle dress up apron was a whopping $23 (we already had the $3 apron) and if I would do it again, I would make the roses from felt.
+That would bring the total down to about $19 (including the apron).
+That makes this a fun and frugal craft for Halloween or dress up.

 - A child-sized apron